Community-Based Sociotherapy

 The history of CBS

-In 2005, community-based sociotherapy was developed in collaboration with Bishop Emmanuel Ngendahayo of Anglican Church in Byumba, the Dutch sociotherapist Dr. Cora Dekker and medical anthropologist Prof. Annemiek Richters.
-This approach was inspired by the therapeutic community method used in UK military hospitals after World War II to treat soldiers with psychological issues.
-In the Netherlands, the therapeutic community model was adapted into sociotherapy in the 1970s and implemented in psychiatric hospitals.
-It was particularly adapted in two psychiatric facilities to support traumatised refugees from conflict-affected countries worldwide.
+In 2005, community-based sociotherapy was developed through a collaboration between Bishop Emmanuel Ngendahayo of the Anglican Church in Byumba, Dutch sociotherapist Dr. Cora Dekker, and medical anthropologist Prof. Annemiek Richters.
+The model draws on the therapeutic community approach used in UK military hospitals after World War II and later adapted in the Netherlands in the 1970s for psychiatric care, including support for traumatised refugees from conflict-affected countries.

 CBS principles